ThymeSave/cookbook/docs/design/logo.md

 There is no limit on how big the logo can or should be.

-To make sure it is readable do not go under the size where the leaves are no longer visible.
+To make sure it is readable, do not go under the size where the leaves are no longer visible.
 Exceptions for this are fav icons etc. where there are technical constraints.

 Always make sure to keep the square aspect ratio for the logo!